Jinhu-Wang/Tree_Classification_and_Individualization_In_Marsh_Area/README.md

 - *mean_height_cluster*: To filter the obtained clusters that have low elevation.

 Step 2:
-Run *TreeIndividualization* - the tree&shrub individualization based on the obtained tree&shrub points.
+*TreeIndividualization* - the tree&shrub individualization based on the obtained tree&shrub points.

 Parameters:
 - *radius*: The neighbourhood size used for neighbourhood searching;
 - *verticalResolution*: The vertical slicing resolution;